Protecting your information

 SPLC Property and Attribution

-Southern Poverty Law Center, SPLC, the SPLC logo, Teaching Tolerance, Hatewatch, Intelligence Project, Mixitup, The March Continues and the design of the Websites are trademarks or trade dress of SPLC, and may not be used without express written permission from SPLC, other than for attribution.
+Southern Poverty Law Center, SPLC, the SPLC logo, Learning For Justice, Hatewatch, Intelligence Project, Mixitup, The March Continues and the design of the Websites are trademarks or trade dress of SPLC, and may not be used without express written permission from SPLC, other than for attribution.

 All trademarks not owned by SPLC that appear on the Websites are the property of their respective owners, who may or may not be affiliated with, connected to, or sponsored by SPLC.

 Disputes and Jurisdiction

 The Websites are based in the United States.
 The websites are not designed, customized or intended for, or directed to, any other country.
 Those who choose to access, visit and/or use the Websites do so on their own initiative and are responsible for compliance with local laws, if and to the extent local laws are applicable.
 We make no representation, warranty or guarantee that the Websites or content available on or through the Websites are appropriate, available, or legal in any particular geographic location.

 You agree that in the event of any dispute between us, you will first contact us and make a good faith sustained effort to resolve the dispute before resorting to more formal means of resolution, including without limitation any court action.
 In the event of any court action, all disputes will be resolved individually, without resort to any class action.
 Furthermore, you agree that any cause of action must commence within one (1) year after the underlying issue first arose; otherwise, you waive any right to bring such cause of action and such cause of action is permanently barred.